-Essentially, his main goal is to destroy humanity with a combination of terror tactics and brilliant psychology, bringing out the very worst in others and thus destroying them.
-Basically, psychology!
-Those of you who have been around from the beginning of this blog may remember that I'm into that.
-So maybe that's why he speaks to me.
-The Joker knows how to use it, and he does so very well, with a care for detail and a brilliance belied by the image he presents to the world.
-Whatever the case, I fell for the Joker, and my conception of villains has not been the same since.
+His main goal is to destroy humanity with a combination of terror tactics and brilliant psychology, bringing out the very worst in others.
+Those of you who have been around from the beginning of this blog may remember that I'm into psychology.
+So maybe that's why the Joker speaks to me.
+Whatever the case, my understanding of villains has not been the same since I saw this movie.

 It would be over a year before I found another villain who ranked with the Joker.
-The summer after my first year of college, I discovered the BBC.
-I made my way through modern Doctor Who within a couple of months, watched all of Merlin, some Classic Who, and then I turned my eyes to Sherlock.
-I fell in love with the show immediately, but soon I found something I loved just as much: the main villain.
+Then, this last summer, I discovered the BBC.
+I made my way through modern Doctor Who, Merlin, some Classic Who, and then Sherlock.
+I fell in love with the show immediately, but soon, I found something I loved just as much: the main villain.

-James "Jim" Moriarty is Sherlock Holmes' archnemesis, in every adaptation, and in this one, he stood out so much that I fell right into villainous love.
-Like the Joker, Moriarty manipulates everyone using psychology--though this time, instead of being outright and using terror tactics, he does it all behind the scenes.
+James "Jim" Moriarty is Sherlock Holmes' archnemesis.
+Like the Joker, Moriarty manipulates everyone using psychology--though this time, instead of being outright with terrorist tactics, he does it all behind the scenes.
 When he does show up, he's unpredictable, or "changeable," as he calls himself.
-His moods alter moment to moment; he can play anything and anyone and he's hilarious and terrifying all at once.
+His moods alter moment to moment; he can play anything and anyone, and he's hilarious and terrifying all at once.
 You never know what you're going to get with him, but he always knows what he's doing.

-Loki is the "half" on my list of two and a half favorite villains, because he is poised on the very brink of greatness.
-I have followed his character arc from Thor to The Avengers and finally into Thor: The Dark World and I really truly do like him.
+Loki is the "half" on my list of two and a half favorite villains because he is poised on the brink of greatness, in my opinion.
+I've followed his character arc from Thor to The Avengers to Thor: The Dark World, and I really truly do like him.
 But I have not yet fallen all the way in love.
-We are on the brink.
-If everything goes as I hope it does, in his next movie appearance, he will break through into greatness and into my strange little heart.
+If everything goes as I hope it does, in his next movie appearance, he will break through into my strange little heart.

 So there we are!
-My two and half favorite villains, and my best approximation of why they are my favorites.
-I think this may reveal more about me than about what makes a good villain, but a nice try anyway, hey?
+My two and half favorite villains, which I think may reveal more about me than about what makes a good villain, but hey.

 Who are your favorite villains and why?

-Images via hdwallpapersfactory.com, linzhouweb.com, bakerstreet.wikia.com, and Ester Carvalho on Pinterest.
+Images via screencrush.com, bakerstreet.wikia.com, and Ester Carvalho on Pinterest.

 Why I Hate James Pat...